luismayta/challenge/frontend/README.rst

 Figure 5:

-Once a user has joined an company, the home page should change to become an overview of actions for that company: viewing products, editing the company, or leaving the company.
+Once a user joins a company, the home page should change to become an overview of actions for that company: viewing products, editing the company, or leaving the company.